0x0zAgency/TinySVG/README.md

 console.log(compressed); //compressed LZString (Upload this to the blockchain!)
 ```

-#### Note!
+#### Note
-The path size is used for randomised colour generation inside of the InfinityMint smart contract and thus is only really neccessary for that particular function.
-It should the same as the length of the list of colours returned from the toTinySVG method. **You might need to store your tinySVG along with your colours if you are not writing the colours to the outputted tinySVG**
+Colours of the SVG are seperated from the SVG and returned in a seperate array as numerical values.
+All fill tags will be removed as well as any style tags which only include fill statements. **You might need to store the colours along with the tinySVG code depending on your use case**
 ### toSVG(string|object: tinySVG, bool: headerHasProperties, any[]: colours, bool: skipSVGTag, bool: noneToBlack )

 ```js